scoulomb/myk8s/Security/3-4-network-policy-RelaxingPolicy.md

 ````
 This OK

 SEC status:
 - Finished OK 18apr20
-- whitelist seems not working, deny overrides all OK FOUND.
-All this file OK. no come back.
+- whitelist seems not working,
+18apr: deny overrides fix .
+19apr: apply it to a single pod and understood and explained reason
+FULL OK YES OK
 - capabilites eventually come back on this based on work and luska input OPTIONAL
+lb? better use volume than chmod?
+use dockerhub rather artifactory
+use zalando for pip issue repro
 - lien lfd ok
+ok